Atlanta lowering flags indefinitely to honor Rep. John Lewis

 Separately, Democrats can appoint a replacement candidate to fill Lewis’ slot on the November ballot since he already had won the nomination for another term, said Fuchs.

+The Democratic Party of Georgia released a statement on Saturday saying that it was accepting applications online for anyone interested in the position.
+The party’s executive committee will choose the nominee on Monday and inform the secretary of state by Monday afternoon.

 While any funeral for Lewis could be held in Atlanta, there wasn’t any immediate announcement on plans, which could be affected by the coronavirus pandemic.
-In an order, Kemp said flags on state buildings would be lowered through sunset on the day of Lewis’ internment.
+In an order, Kemp said flags on state buildings would be lowered through sunset on the day of Lewis’ interment.

 President Donald Trump ordered flags at half-staff at the White House and all federal public buildings and grounds, including embassies abroad and all military posts and naval stations, throughout the day Saturday.

-Note: This story has been edited to correct a word to ‘interment.’
+In a tweet, Trump said: “Saddened to hear the news of civil rights hero John Lewis passing.
+Melania and I send our prayers to he and his family.”

+Days before he he was inaugurated in 2017, Trump sent a pair of disparaging tweets calling Lewis’ district “horrible” and “crime infested” after Lewis said he wouldn’t see Trump as a “legitimate president.”

+“All talk, talk, talk – no action or results.
+Sad!”
+Trump tweeted at the time.